 Finally, a replica of the sign out front bearing the Moulin Rouge! name hangs over the stage when you enter (in case there's any confusion about where you are).
 When the sign rises, you know you've officially entered the club, and the show's about to begin.

 The lavish design reaches every corner of the theatre.

 The windmill and the elephant already spill beyond the stage, but set designer Derek McLane didn't stop there.
 Nearly every inch of the theatre was modified to transform it into the Parisian club; McLane took inspiration from other Parisian clubs from the time period, as well as artist Toulouse-Lautrec's famous artwork of the real Moulin Rouge.
 (Toulouse-Lautrec is also a character in the musical!)

-McLane built railings out of plaster and covered in gold leaf, with cherubs and windmills carved into them.
+McLane built railings out of plaster and covered them in gold leaf, with cherubs and windmills carved into them.
 You'll see these railings right below the windmill and the elephant, and in the balconies beside them where the performers dance during some numbers.
 Gold columns were built, too, to match the railings.

 The walls were covered in red velvet, which also drapes from the ceilings alongside chandeliers and twinkling lights, immersing every seating section in the world of the Moulin Rouge.
 No matter where you sit in the theatre, you'll be near at least one of McLane's design elements, and you'll feel like you're front row at the nightclub.

 The onstage set pays homage to the Moulin Rouge! movie.

 Not only will you feel like a real French nightclub has come to life, but you'll experience the movie come to life, right down to the design.
 The can-can dancers in the movie perform underneath heart-shaped panels, which McLane recreated for the musical.
 As panels move on and off the stage, revealing even more behind them, you'll feel like you're going deeper and deeper inside the club.